ImitationNet: Unsupervised Human-to-Robot Motion Retargeting via Shared Latent Space: METHODOLOGY

 \section{METHODOLOGY}

-In this section, we present an overview of our proposed framework for unsupervised human-to-robot motion retargeting via expressive latent space.
+In this section, we present an overview of our proposed framework for unsupervised human-to-robot motion retargeting via a shared latent space.
 First, we formulate the human-to-robot retargeting task.
 Then, we describe our encoder-decoder deep learning architecture, illustrated in Figure \ref{fig:modeloverview}.